3 ingredients is all what you will need for these peanut butter energy bites! One bowl, a fork and 10 minutes. Say hello to your new favourite snack!

 - Using a fork, mash it all together until well combined.

-- Scoop small amounts of this mixture and roll in your hands into small balls (using tbsp measure works well and will ensure they're all equal in size).
+- Scoop small amounts of this mixture and roll in your hands into small balls (using tablespoon measure works well and will ensure they're all equal in size).

 - Place the energy bites on a lined tray or plate and let them firm up in the fridge for about 25 minutes.
 Enjoy!